Classification of inductive limits of 1-dimensional NCCW complexes: Introduction

 \item the simple C$^*$-algebras with $\mathrm K_1=0$ described by Elliott in \cite[Theorem 2.2]{elliott2}; their Elliott invariants exhaust all the pairs $(G,C)$, with $G$ a torsion free countable ordered abelian group and $C$ a non-zero topological cone with a compact base that is a metrizable Choquet simplex, where a pairing $G\times C\to \R$ is given that is weakly unperforated (see \cite{elliott2} for details);

-\item the simple inductive limits of splitting interval algebras classified by Jiang and Su in \cite{jiang-su}; the non-simple inductive limits with the same building blocks classified by Santiago in \cite{santiago} are also included in our classification. \end{enumerate} As an application of the classification, we show that the Jiang-Su algebra embeds unitally into any non-elementary unital simple exact C$^*$-algebra of stable rank 1, with a unique tracial state, and with strict comparison of positive elements.
+\item the simple inductive limits of splitting interval algebras classified by Jiang and Su in \cite{jiang-su} (including the ordinary interval algebra case considered by Elliott in \cite{elliott92}).
+The non-simple inductive limits of splitting interval algebras classified by Santiago in \cite{santiago} are also included in our classification. \end{enumerate} As an application of the classification, we show that the Jiang-Su algebra embeds unitally into any non-elementary unital simple exact C$^*$-algebra of stable rank one, with a unique tracial state, and with strict comparison of positive elements.
 Furthermore, the embedding is unique up to approximate unitary equivalence.
 This property characterizes the Jiang-Su algebra up to isomorphism (see Proposition \ref{Zembeddings}).

 In \cite{dean}, Dean studied the crossed products $\mathcal O_2\rtimes_\lambda \R$ obtained from a quasi-free action of $\R$ on the Cuntz algebra $\mathcal O_2$.
 He showed that for $\lambda$ in a dense $G_\delta$ subset of $\R^+$ containing the rational numbers these crossed products are inductive limits of 1-dimensional NCCW complexes.
 A careful examination of his result reveals that the building blocks of the inductive limits have trivial $\mathrm K_1$-group.
+(Note that this says more than just that the $\mathrm K_1$-group of the limit is zero.)
 Thus, such crossed products are included in the classification given here.
 As an application of the classification, we obtain that for $\lambda$ in a dense subset of $\R^+\backslash \Q$ of second Baire category the crossed products $\mathcal O_2\rtimes_\lambda \R$ are all isomorphic to each other.
 In fact, they are isomorphic to the unique (up to isomorphism) simple, stable, projectionless C$^*$-algebra with a unique trace expressible as an inductive limit of 1-dimensional NCCW complexes with trivial $\mathrm K_1$-group.
-In \cite{jacelon}, Jacelon shows that this C$^*$-algebra is isomorphic to the tensor product with itself and that, furthermore, it is strongly self-absorbing in a suitable sense.
-This C$^*$-algebra is likely to play a significant role in the classification of projectionless simple nuclear C$^*$-algebras akin to the role played by the unital strongly self-absorbing C$^*$-algebras.
+In \cite{jacelon}, Jacelon sets forth the study of this C$^*$-algebra as a stably finite analogue of the Cuntz algebra $\mathcal O_2$ and as a model for what a non-unital strongly self-absorbing C*-algebra should be.
+This C$^*$-algebra is likely to play a significant role in the classification of projectionless simple nuclear C$^*$-algebras, akin to the role played by the unital strongly self-absorbing C$^*$-algebras.